 Issues relating to whether passengers can continue to use facilities at a station.

-From the information provided it appears that access to vital station facilities including lifts, waiting rooms and toilets will also be reduced at many stations where staffing hours have been reduced.
+From the information provided it appears that access to station facilities including all lifts, waiting rooms and toilets will be maintained at all stations, including where it is proposed staffing hours will be reduced.